AndZapata/AirBnB_clone_v3/README.md

 GET /users/12/addresses: path for listing all addresses of the user id = 12 POST /users: path for creating a user resource
-PUT /users/12: path for updating the user id = 12
+PUT /users/12: path for updating the user id = 12 DELETE /users/12/addresses/2: path for deleting the address id = 2 of the user id = 12

 #### `models/` directory contains classes used for this project:
 [base_model.py](/models/base_model.py) - The BaseModel class from which future classes will be derived